kaspmichal/dp-workshops1/README.md

 ### Add generic test

 Now after table is created we can also check, if the model work as intended by running the tests.
 We can have tests that check if the logic behind a query works as intended for a set of data.
-Let's define sample test in .yml file as follow:
+Let's define three sample tests in .yml file as follow:

 ![image](https://user-images.githubusercontent.com/54064594/192478028-2138b9f9-7cc2-43a8-a856-6f4e4e5af1e4.png)